optionally pair with the REST/SSE API so external tools (e.g. flows) can share the same proxy

 Copy as cURL

-Press y on any HTTP/WebSocket flow to copy a portable POSIX-shell cURL command to the clipboard.
+Press y on any HTTP/WebSocket flow (or run :cp from the command palette) to copy a portable POSIX-shell cURL command to the clipboard.
 Header values are escaped with single quotes; bodies are written with --data-binary.
 Requires pbcopy on macOS or wl-copy / xclip on Linux; if none is found the TUI still builds the command and shows a toast indicating the clipboard is unavailable.

 Themes